-For nearly a decade now, Howard Dembovsky and Justice Project South Africa have been trying to address the serious issues which underpin the AARTO Act, adopting an approach of quiet (and not so quiet) diplomacy in the hope that the problematic issues and provisions could be edited out of the Act and its regulations, and one-on-one interactions with top executives in the RTIA could address areas of abuse, without getting into a fight.
+For more than a decade now, Howard Dembovsky and Justice Project South Africa have been trying to address the serious issues which underpin the AARTO Act, adopting an approach of quiet (and not so quiet) diplomacy in the hope that the problematic issues and provisions could be edited out of the Act and its regulations, and one-on-one interactions with top executives in the RTIA and governmental entities could address areas of abuse, without getting into a fight.

 After initially meeting with limited successes, this approach eventually evolved into a toxic relationship where executives of the RTIA, who had come to realise that acting morally and ethically carried financial implications with it, dug in their heels.